Date of Award:

 However, not all recreation use and impacts occur along designated pathways and at visitor destinations.
 The impacts that result outside of these designated areas often cause more damage to park resources such as vegetation and soil.
 The studies presented in this dissertation examine what factors are influencing visitor behavior outside of these destinations and pathways, such as when visitors travel off of designated trails.
 The results provide managers with a set of factors that may influence visitor behavior outside of visitors’ intended destinations.
 These factors will enable managers to better understand existing visitor spatial behavior patterns and associated resource impacts, and also predict where resource impacts may be likely to occur due to visitor recreation use, enabling prevention of future impacts from occurring.

 Sisneros-Kidd, Abigail M., "Why Do They Do That?
 Understanding Factors Influencing Visitor Spatial Behavior in Parks and Protected Areas" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7187.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .